Car T-Cell Therapy

 CAR T-cell therapy is a unique and highly personalized treatment that uses the body’s own immune system to fight cancer.
 This is called immunotherapy.

 The immune system contains T-cells, a type of white blood cell that is one of the body’s strongest lines of defense.
 T-cells are capable of fighting infections and also detecting and eliminating cancerous cells.
 During CAR T-cell therapy, T-cells are removed from a blood sample, genetically modified to enhance their cancer-fighting abilities, and then added back into the body.
 Once in the bloodstream, the modified cells attack and destroy cancer cells.
 CAR T-cell therapy is recognized as a breakthrough in cancer treatment.
-It can be a lifesaving option for patients for whom chemotherapy has not resulted in cure.
+It can be a lifesaving option for patients for whom chemotherapy has not resulted in a cure.

 Who is eligible for CAR T-cell therapy?

-How CAR T-cell Therapy Works
+What to Expect: How CAR T-cell Therapy Works

 Receiving CAR T-cell therapy is a multistep process.
-Your child’s care team will explain it thoroughly so you know what to expect at each stage.
+Your child’s care team will explain it thoroughly, so you know what to expect at each stage.
 These steps include:

-- Your child’s white blood cells are removed from a blood sample in a process called leukapheresis, and then sent to a laboratory.
+- Your child’s white blood cells are removed from a blood sample in a process called leukapheresis and then sent to a laboratory.

 - Scientists separate the T-cells from the rest of the white blood cells and add a gene for a chimeric antigen receptor (CAR) to the T-cells.
 This transforms them into CAR T-cells.
 The CAR allows T-cells to recognize and eliminate cancer cells.